Vegan Sticky Buns

 Close up of baked and finished pecan sticky buns on a serving plate.

-Sticky Buns and Cinnamon Rolls are very similar.
+Sticky buns and cinnamon buns are very similar.
 They both use the same dough and filling.

 Cinnamon rolls are baked on their own and then covered in an icing or frosting after baking.